spookey/slick/README.md

 * Fully customizable menu entries in the header
 * Footer with fully customizable links and RSS
 * Customizable favicon (will report correct mime type for png files)
+* Relies on chroma for syntax highlighting
+* Not even one external request (privacy!) - Everything needed is part of this theme (Fonts, CSS, JS, ...)

 ## Installation